revx0012/install-ngrok/README.md

 ![](termux.png)

 Linux, well it's not the same thing as termux so i can't show you.
-(you can try the linux if you want though)
+(you can try the linux if you want though but you must be in linux not termux so you can try it)

 # Wiki